wang-jingyi/Ziqian/README.md

 * After cloning the project, import the project as a maven project to Eclipse.

 ### Dependencies ###
-The following external tools is not included in maven repository and have to be manually installed to your local maven repository.
+The following external tools have to be manually installed to your local maven repository.
 The required library 'PRISM' and 'javaml' .jar files are already in /ext under project folder.
 Make sure that Maven has been installed in your system by running "mvn -version" in command line.

-* Install PRISM to Maven
+* Install PRISM source to Maven

 Execute 'mvn install:install-file -Dfile=./ext/prism.jar -DgroupId=oxford.modelchecker
     -DartifactId=prism -Dversion=4.2.1 -Dpackaging=jar' in command line

-* Install javaml to Maven
+* Install javaml to Maven (for SVM)

 Execute 'mvn install:install-file -Dfile=./ext/javaml-0.1.7/javaml-0.1.7.jar -DgroupId=net.sf
     -DartifactId=javaml -Dversion=0.1.7 -Dpackaging=jar' in command line

+* Install PRISM tool (for probabilistic model checking)

+Download PRISM from [here](https://www.prismmodelchecker.org/download.php).
+After install PRISM to your machine, update PlatformDependent.PRISM_PATH to the path where PRISM is installed.

 After installing the dependencies to your machine, update the project.